iterative/dvc.org/static/docs/commands-reference/gc.md

 referred to in [DVC-files](/doc/user-guide/dvc-file-format) currently [checked out](/doc/commands-reference/checkout) in the <abbr>project</abbr>.
-By default this command only cleans up the local cache, which is typically located on the same machine as the project in question; This usually helps to free up disk space.
+By default this command only cleans up the local cache, which is typically located on the same machine as the project in question.
+This usually helps to free up disk space.

 Data added to DVC in a different branch or version than the current Git commit